BitFlaker/lucidsourcekit/README.md

 > The code quaility is not great at the moment and requires a lot of refactoring which will be done piece by piece in the future.

 ## 🚀 Installation
 To install this app, you have to build it from source.
-To do so, you can clone this repository and use the "Import Project" option in Android Studio.
+To do so, you can clone this repository and use the "Import Project" option in [Android Studio](https://developer.android.com/studio?hl=de).
+Then you can export the project as an `apk` file and install it on your phone. \
+This application requires an Android device with **at least Android 7.0 (Nougat)** or newer.

 > [!WARNING]
 > Be careful installing apk files from any sources you do not fully trust!
 Currently no official builds of this app are distributed.
 Make sure to check the apk files / code before installing it.